- Latin America

 Now or Never: My Chile Viaje - What to Do After Your Service

-By: Vera Dedyulya
+Written By: Vera Dedyulya

 The very first time I thought about teaching English abroad, it seemed almost an impossible challenge to accomplish.
 But as you know, nothing is impossible if you try enough.
 Thus my dream about "far-off place" came way faster than I even got prepared for it.
 It was literally an incredibly rapid move.
 The day I went to a Chilean consulate in Toronto to apply for a working visa, I expected to get a final decision at least in 3-4 days (maybe a week, or even longer).
 Can you imagine my surprise when I was told the visa would be stamped in 40 minutes?
 40 minutes!
 My so far unbeatable time frame of documents' procedure.
 Now I was sure that Chile and I were meant to meet each other and enjoy this journey of a lifetime.

 To make my long Chilean tale shorter: I found the job in the capital of Atacama Dessert - Copiapo city, in the high school for kids at risk (yes, living in the driest desert in the World didn't seem challenge full enough to me).
-During my one year service, I traveled far and beyond the country: experienced earthquakes, saw a blue whale, tried lots of local cuisines and danced the Cueca, even hiked the mountains and visited the Machu Pichu Inca city.
+During my one year service, I traveled far and beyond the country: experienced earthquakes, saw a blue whale, tried lots of local cuisines and danced the Cueca, even hiked the mountains and visited the Machu Picchu Inca city.

 The only thing that frightened me more than a possibility to get caught by a volcano eruption (thanks to the Universe, it only "smoked"), was the thought of "What shall I do when I return home?"

 Well, returning home and going through a "recovery" period - it's tough.
-You miss too many people and the endeavour way of life too much.
+You miss too many people and the endeavor way of life too much.
 Nonetheless, with time I've found some fascinating things and hidden powers of how to escape the tedious office job.
 For example:

 1) Social media and content writing: